Scheduled| A Guide To Appointments with The Workers Comp Insurance Doctor and How to Protect Yourself

 Insurance Companies Have the Right to Schedule Appointments with Their Doctor, But that Doctor Cannot Be Trusted

 If you've been scheduled for an exam by a doctor your insurance adjuster chose, you probably have questions.
 Who is this doctor, and why do they need to exam me?
 Will this doctor provide treatment?
 Can I trust this doctor?

-At any time after a workers’ compensation claim is filed, not just during the litigation phase, the employer or insurance company can schedule a medical examination with a doctor of their choosing.
-Insurance companies call these IMEs (Independent Medical Examinations) but you shouldn’t.
-In practice, there is nothing independent about these exams.
-These physicians typically examine many, many injured workers for the same insurance companies over and over.
+At any time after a workers’ compensation claim is filed, especially if the case is in the litigation phase, the employer or insurance company can schedule a medical examination with a doctor of their choosing.
+Insurance companies call these IME's (Independent Medical Examinations) but that name is very misleading.
+There is nothing independent about these exams.
+These physicians, who get their business from the insurance company, typically examine injured workers for the same insurance companies over and over.
 In addition, many times they charge the insurance carrier five hundred dollars per examination, as opposed to eighty-five dollars they would actually charge a patient coming for treatment.
 They then generate a lengthy report that is sent to the insurance company or its attorney.
 There is no doctor-patient privilege, and the claimant is not there for any therapeutic or medical reason.